 Meter connects its stable coin MTR to a fixed amount of electricity costs in PoW mining, thus connecting the coin to stable values in the physical world.
 In addition, this value also has long term stability in purchasing power.

 The industrial electricity price index, based on real price (adjusted for inflation), remained virtually the same from the 1960s to 2010s, more stable than fiat currencies.

-Meter’s consensus algorithm ensures the mining cost of its stable coin MTR to be a fixed amount of electricity; a miner’s profit chasing behavior will naturally create a disciplined monetary policy; MTR will only be created when it economically makes sense.
+Meter’s consensus algorithm ensures the mining cost of its stable coin MTR to be a fixed amount of electricity.
+A miner’s profit-chasing behavior will naturally create a disciplined monetary policy, and MTR will only be created when it economically makes sense.
 The supply and demand will automatically be balanced by economics and drive the MTR price to fluctuate around its marginal cost of production.